simonesilvestroni/m2m-website/_posts/2023-12-17-giving-context-to-a-blogroll.md

 ## Edit: 25 December 2023

 After publishing the post, I received several awesome replies.
 Evidently, the grocery-list blogroll is so common that people don't even notice the lack of context is making them bland.
-People who changed their blogroll and added context so far: [Garrit Franke](https://garrit.xyz/blogroll), [Ali Reza Hayati](https://web.archive.org/web/20231223023152/https://alirezahayati.com/blogroll/), [Mike Haynes](https://mikehayn.es/blogroll/).
+People who changed their blogroll and added context so far: [Garrit Franke](https://garrit.xyz/blogroll), [Ali Reza Hayati](https://web.archive.org/web/20231223023152/https://alirezahayati.com/blogroll/), [Mike Haynes](https://mikehayn.es/blogroll/), [Michal Zelazny](https://www.michalzelazny.com/links/).

 Another amazing discovery was the post [_The Art of Hyperlinking_](https://flamedfury.com/posts/the-art-of-hyperlinking/) by Flamed Fury, which, unbeknownst to me, wrote a very similar (while more articulated) post.
 Flamed also has a [blogroll with context](https://flamedfury.com/links/).